 The versions of tradition-ism that I have been exposed to have been more about denominational sub-cultures seeking to safeguard their distinctives in-house.
 And, look, I reckon that all our traditions hold genuine treasures within them.
 But I have to say, when I hear people all concerned about maintaining in-house denominational distinctives in the face endemic decline and the loss of entire generations from the church’s ambit – well I can only think we have lost the plot!
 That’s why I really prefer your question, Aaron, about fundamentals and non-negotiables.
 Because that’s where we find our unity and our Godly purpose.

 AARON: So what are the non-negotiables in your faith?

-Those are my perpetual start points…and that I think it’s good to be nice to each other – even when we differ on our “non-negotiables”!!
+Those are my perpetual start points…and also that I think it’s good to be nice to each other – even when we differ on our personal “non-negotiables”!!
 I guess that’s what I saw modelled in my first church.

 AARON: What if we were much less convinced of the negotiables and secondary things so that we could focus on working together to grow the Kingdom of God, trusting Him to work and move as we release control?